tjin88/Haneul/server/README.md

 ## Long-term
 - Add AWS or other cloud hosting to run every x minutes/hours
+    - Planning on using Cron at the moment
 - Look into how to solve the problem where the book is both a light novel and manga.
 Planning to use a primary key of a combination of book_title and book_type
 - Look at how to solve the problem where the novel has mutliple names
     - Look into finding/creating a database with all novel/manga, along with their alt names?